-Voting by Proxy: You may vote your shares by Internet or telephone as directed in the proxy materials.
-If you to be Held on May 18, 2022: The solicitation of the enclosed proxy is made on behalf of the Board of Directors for use at the Shareholder Meeting to be held on May 18, 2022.
+Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be Held on May 18, 2022: The solicitation of the enclosed proxy is made on behalf of the Board of Directors for use at the Shareholder Meeting to be held on May 18, 2022.
 It is expected that this Proxy Statement and related materials will first be provided to shareholders on or about April 6, 2022.
-A copy of this Notice of Virtual Annual Meeting of Shareholders of United www.virtualshareholdermeeting.com/ucbi2022.
-Also available at this website is our 2021 Annual
+A copy of this Notice of Virtual Annual Meeting of Shareholders of United Community Banks, Inc. and Proxy Statement is available at: www.virtualshareholdermeeting.com/ucbi2022.
+Also available at this website is our 2021 Annual Report and our Annual Report on Form 10-K for the year ended December 31, 2021.